Int-vishwesh/template-cp-pattern-dsa/readme.md

     }
 ```

+### Stacks
+> identification
+- stack is applied if its array (most probably)
+- when inner loops depends on outer loop i.e. j on i like int j=i;
+- can give a improvised solution for bruute force approach if above condition is there

 ---

+## Patterns
 ### cyclic sorting

 i.e. to put the element at their respective indexes, 1 at 1, 3 at 3.
 6 at 6 ....